 Botswana’s dedication to conservation is evident through several notable achievements:

-While African elephant populations have declined in other areas, Botswana's population has grown due to effective protection measures.
-These measures include strategies that enable the country to be home to approximately one-third of Africa's elephants, reflecting strong conservation efforts.
+While African elephant populations have declined in other areas, Botswana’s population has grown due to effective protection measures.
+These measures include strategies that enable the country to host approximately one-third of Africa’s elephants, reflecting strong conservation efforts.

 Rhino Reintroduction

-Botswana has successfully reintroduced both white and black rhinos into the Okavango Delta and the Khama Rhino Sanctuary, reversing local extinction and making a significant contribution to the region's rhino population as well as global conservation efforts.
+Botswana has successfully reintroduced both white and black rhinos into the Okavango Delta and the Khama Rhino Sanctuary, reversing local extinction and contributing significantly to the region’s rhino population and global conservation efforts.

 Use of Technology in Conservation